 Yes, visitors may use their passcards to enter the PALs as frequently as they wish throughout the day.
 Remember though, visitor passcards only give access through the PALs and not onto a card-reader controlled floor.
 Visitor passcards are automatically activated beginning 30 minutes prior to the meeting time you enter into the Visitor Management System.
 All visitor passcards are valid for one day only and automatically expire at 11:59 pm.

-Visitor passcards are of cardstock material and although not necessary, it is recommended that they are returned to the Concierge Desk so that we may recycle them.
+Visitor passcards are of printed material and although not necessary, it is recommended that they are returned to the Concierge Desk so that we may recycle them.

 To arrange for delivery personnel to reach your floor, you will be required to follow one of these procedures: